bangaloresolutionshub/essbase/Lab16/LabGuide16.md

  ![](./images/image16_9.png "")

-Or you can make use of provided smartview analysis xls to perform what if analysis.
+Or you can make use of the provided Smart View analysis Excel workbook to perform what if analysis.

  ![](./images/extrasmall_2.png "")

-5. Open Scenario_Comparison file and create connection with Sample_Scenario – Basic.
+5. Open the Scenario Comparison file and create connection with Sample Scenario – Basic.
-6. Make changes to sandbox member sb0 Actual data and submit data.
+6. Change the data value for the sandbox member sb0 Actual and submit data.

  ![](./images/image16_10.png "")

-7. You will notice updated data will reflect only against sb0 dimension intersection.
+7. Notice that the updated data value is reflected only in the sb0 intersection.

 ## Part 5 -	Scenario Workflow

-Now we will use the Scenario workflow to submit and ultimately merge the scenario data with the base.
+Now we will use the scenario workflow to submit, and ultimately merge the scenario data with the base.
 In the real case, the scenario flow that we will simulate is:

-*	Participant user is submitting the data for approval
+*	The participant user  submits the data for approval
-*	Approver user can review the data and decides to approve
+*	The approver user can review the data and decide to approve
-*	Once data is approved, Data can be applied to the Base by Participant.
+*	Once data is approved, it can be applied to the base by the participant user.

 Since you are doing it by yourself, you will need to play roles of both participant and approver.

 Let’s start:

-1. Login to Essbase on cloud.
-(Consider yourself as Participant user).
+1. Login to Essbase.
+(Consider yourself as participant user).
 Navigate to scenarios.
-2. Highlight the scenario created previously.
+2. Highlight the scenario you created previously.
-3. Select Actions->Submit, enter a comment if needed
+3. Select Actions->Submit, and enter a comment if needed

  ![](./images/image16_11.png "")

-Tip:  If you don’t have an Approver assigned for the scenario the Action Submit will not be available
+Tip: If you don’t have an Approver assigned for the scenario, the action Submit will not be available.

-4. Highlight the scenario created previously, select Actions->Approve, enter a comment if needed.
-(Consider yourself as an Approver).
+4. Highlight the scenario created previously, select Actions->Approve, and enter a comment if needed.
+(Consider yourself an approver).

  ![](./images/image16_12.png "")

-5. Login to the Essbase cloud.
-(Consider yourself as Participant).
+5. Login to the Essbase.
+(Consider yourself a participant).
-6. Highlight the scenario created previously.
+6. Highlight the scenario you created previously.
 7. Select Actions->Apply

  ![](./images/image16_13.png "")